henrybear327/rclone/docs/content/protondrive.md

 ### Duplicated files

 Proton Drive can not have two files with exactly the same name and path.
-If the conflict occurs, a new revision will be created.
+If the conflict occurs, depending on the advanced config, the file might or might not be overwritten.

 ## Limitations

 This backend uses the [Proton-API-Bridge](https://github.com/henrybear327/Proton-API-Bridge), which is based on [go-proton-api](https://github.com/henrybear327/go-proton-api), a fork of the [official repo](https://github.com/ProtonMail/go-proton-api).

 There is no official API documentation available from Proton Drive.
 But, thanks to Proton open sourcing [proton-go-api](https://github.com/ProtonMail/go-proton-api) and the web, iOS, and Android client codebases, we don't need to completely reverse engineer the APIs by observing the web client traffic!